The MPhil Office

 Provide a concise provisional title for your research project and write a brief summary (about 100 words) of the topic you wish to study.

-Applicants are required to submit the following supporting documents with their GRADSAF as part of their application to the MPhil in African Studies: a research proposal; a writing sample; degree certificates and detailed academic transcripts; English language test results (if applicable); and two academic references.
+Applicants are required to submit the following supporting document as part of their application to the MPhil in African Studies: a research proposal; a writing sample; degree certificates and detailed academic transcripts; English language test results (if applicable); and two academic references.
 Inclusion of a personal development questionnaire is optional.
 To avoid unintentional omissions of required material, consult our checklist.